Beginner's inner dialogue of self-doubt:

 I began my journey in Martial Arts when I was eight years old.
 That was forty years ago.

-So much has changed, but my study and passion to get good at the Martial Arts has never abated.
+So much has changed, but my study and passion to get good at the Martial Arts have never abated.
 I have never been a master, although many now call me by that misnomer.

-Much of the success in my journey had to do with the support I had from my family and friends.
-Yes, I was scared and afraid to move a thousand miles away from my home on the east coast to train with my teachers, but I was determined to find those who could help me discover the hero that I always wanted to become.
+Much of the success in my journey was due to the support I received from my family and friends.
+Yes, I was scared and afraid to move a thousand miles away from my home on the East Coast to train with my teachers, but I was determined to find those who could help me discover the hero that I always wanted to become.
 I still have not found my full "inner hero", but I have seen his face show up in times of crisis over the years - once or twice.

 The Martial Arts have never failed me.
 They have never left me down or lonely.
-They have protected me and my family for decades.
+They have protected my family and me for decades.
 They were always the mountain on which I stood.
 To this peaceful and life-balancing path, I owe everything.

 In the foreseeable future, I will teach whoever desires to learn.
 And I will probably make many mistakes as a teacher.
 Perhaps we can both keep learning together?

 If you want this training badly enough, nothing and no one will ever stop you from finding that train that takes you to the dojo.
-Others will either get on board with your dedication, or drift away towards their own personal truth.
-Each person must follow her own path.
+Others will either get on board with your dedication or drift away towards their own personal truth.
+Each person must follow their own path.

-If you show the people around you that you are serious about your training, some naysayers will still doubt you - and watch watch to see if you will quit?
-However, with enough time, if you stick with the training long-enough so that it becomes not what you do, but who you are, you may reap all of the rewards that Budo has to offer.
+If you show the people around you that you are serious about your training, some naysayers will still doubt you - and watch to see if you will quit.
+However, if you stick with the training long enough for it to become not just what you do but who you are, you may reap all the rewards that Budo has to offer.
 And maybe then, your family and friends will be the loudest ones to cheer for you as you finally earn your Black Belt.

 - Todd Ryotoshi Norcross